AMWA-TV/maj/README.md

 Vendors of products that use AAF sometimes emit extensions metadata as a matter of course.
 AAF is designed for this, with structured storage files, some MXF files and Reg-XML files all containing details of these extensions in the dictionary and meta-dictionary.
 MAJ has pre-built support for extensions data types found in files generated and read by Avid and Quantel (now Snell Advanced Media) products.
 Specifically:

-* Avid extensions, found in package `tv.amwa.maj.extenions.avid` and registered with `AvidFactory.registerAvidExtensions()`.
+* Avid extensions, found in package [`tv.amwa.maj.extenions.avid`](./src/main/java/tv/amwa/maj/extensions/avid) and registered with [`AvidFactory.registerAvidExtensions()`](./src/main/java/tv/amwa/maj/extensions/avid/AvidFactory.java).
-* Quantel extensions, found in package `tv.amwa.maj.extensions.quantel` and registered with `QFactory.initialize()`.
+* Quantel extensions, found in package [`tv.amwa.maj.extensions.quantel`](./src/main/java/tv/amwa/maj/extensions/quantel) and registered with [`QFactory.initialize()`](./src/main/java/tv/amwa/maj/extensions/quantel/QFactory.java).

 It is not recommended to mix different vendor's extensions in the same file.

 Support for SMPTE ST 436 that is in common use for the carriage of ancillary data in MXF files is also implemented as an extension:

-* SMPTE ST 436 extensions in package `tv.amwa.maj.extensions.st436` and registered with `ST436Factory.initialize()`.
+* SMPTE ST 436 extensions in package [`tv.amwa.maj.extensions.st436`](./src/main/java/tv/amwa/maj/extensions/st436) and registered with [`ST436Factory.initialize()`](./src/main/java/tv/amwa/maj/extensions/st436/ST436Factory.java).

 #### Auto-generation

 Utilities are provided to automatically generated files to and from different representations of AAF data models, including Java classes that can be used as extensions.
 These include:

-* `MetaDictionaryGenerator` in package `tv.amwa.maj.io.mxf` can be used to generate a SMPTE 2001-1 meta-dictionary from a given list of classes.
+* [`MetaDictionaryGenerator`](./src/main/java/tv/amwa/maj/io/xml/MetaDictionaryGenerator.java) in package `tv.amwa.maj.io.xml` can be used to generate a SMPTE 2001-1 meta-dictionary from a given list of classes.
 Pass in the AAF base classes and you get the model published as SMPTE 2001-2.
-* `XSDGenerator`, also in package `tv.amwa.maj.io.mxf` is used to generate an XML Schema (XSD) that can be used to validate a Reg-XML document.
+* [`XSDGenerator`](./src/main/java/tv/amwa/maj/io/xml/XSDGenerator.java), also in package `tv.amwa.maj.io.xml` is used to generate an XML Schema (XSD) that can be used to validate a Reg-XML document.
-* `AutoGeneration` in package `tv.amwa.maj.util` can take a meta-dictionary in the format specified for Reg-XML and create a set of Java classes that can be registered with MAJ.
+* [`AutoGeneration`](./src/main/java/tv/amwa/maj/util/AutoGeneration.java) in package `tv.amwa.maj.util` can take a meta-dictionary in the format specified for Reg-XML and create a set of Java classes that can be registered with MAJ.
-* `TestGeneration` takes a meta-dictionary file and creates a set of JUnit tests for classes that represent that meta-dictionary.
+* [`TestGeneration`](./src/main/java/tv/amwa/maj/util/TestGeneration.java) takes a meta-dictionary file and creates a set of JUnit tests for classes that represent that meta-dictionary.
-* `RP224ToJava` converts a CSV file representation of SMPTE RP 224 metadata registry into Java static values that helps with the process of registering with the warehouse.
+* [`RP224ToJava`](./src/main/java/tv/amwa/maj/util/RP224ToJava.java) converts a CSV file representation of SMPTE RP 224 metadata registry into Java static values that helps with the process of registering with the warehouse.

 ## License